warriv93/LMS/README.md

 ##About the LearningMadeSimple
 The platform was built with the use of the framework AngularJS for the client side and NodeJS for the server side.

-We used Digitalocean to host the application during the development and now moved it to Heroku for demo purposes.
+We used Digitalocean to host the application during the development and later moved it to Heroku for demo purposes.

 ###API documentation can be found here:
 https://learningmadesimple.herokuapp.com/apidoc

 ###Link to running version of the application:
-test username: admin
+Test username: admin

-test password: admin
+Test password: admin

 https://learningmadesimple.herokuapp.com/login

 ![lms](http://simon.brasse-pc.eu/portfolio/images/lmsFront.jpg)